 - Experience with Convio and Personify software preferred

 - Strong writing skills, communications experience helpful

 - Exceptional customer service skills and ability to

 - Ability to multitask in a fast-paced environment, since efficient use of time and flexibility are requisites to meeting the high level of support demand

 - Strong interpersonal skills with the ability to work under pressure with a wide range of personalities, including resolving conflicts quickly and effectively

 - Effective verbal and written communication skills, reflecting an understanding of the appropriate use of communication technologies

-- Appreciation of cultural and ethnic diversity, especially with respect to outreach to underserved communities
+- Appreciation of all facets of diversity, especially with respect to outreach to underserved communities